Werewolf (TV series): Season 1 (1987)

+Season 2 (1987-88)

 In other media

 In July 1988, Blackthorne Publishing released a five-issue comic book series based on the show.

 Syndication

 From 2007 to 2009, Chiller aired reruns of Werewolf.
 Chiller premiered the series with a marathon on June 6, 2007.

 Home media

 The two-hour pilot was released in the UK in PAL VHS format by Entertainment in Video.

 Werewolf: The Complete Series was to be released on DVD by Shout!
-Factory by October 6, 2009, but was later pushed back two weeks to October 20, 2009 to include special features.
-The release was eventually cancelled because of a music license issue concerning 3 songs.
+Factory by October 6, 2009, but was later pushed back two weeks to October 20, 2009, to include special features.
+The release was eventually canceled because of a music license issue concerning three songs.

 Werewolf: The Complete Series was released in France by Elephant Films on October 26, 2020.